symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 -------------------

 And what if you want to embed the result of another action in a template?
-That's very useful when working with Ajax, or when the embedded template need some variable not available in the main template.
+That's very useful when working with Ajax, or when the embedded template needs some variable not available in the main template.

 If you create a `fancy` action, and want to include it into the `index`